 We ended up cutting things a little short because of the weather, and because our group dominoed itself down from four to three to two to one to zero people who wanted to go back out after lunch.
 We ended up getting a good lunch and doing some shopping in Vail Village for a while.
 It was a great day.

 Part of my plan this year was to extend my trip so I could get more ski days in and more rest days.
-I decided to take a rest day on Tuesday since we would be relocating from Beaver Creek to Breckenridge by the end of the day.
+I decided to contact experts from Big T Moving & Delivery to carry my belongings carefully and I think this is the perfect time to take a rest day on Tuesday since we would be relocating from Beaver Creek to Breckenridge by the end of the day.

 I spent the morning reading, catching up on email, and generally relaxing.
 Then I headed up the mountain to hang out and do some shopping before finally getting to try the famous Beaver Creek cookies.
 I ate … three? four?
 They were fantastic.

 After one last trip to the hottub, we sped (very literally) from Beaver Creek over to Breck to make our dinner reservation at the Canteen, a delicious restaurant known for its brisket, mac n cheese, and giant cocktails among other things.
 We also played Body, Body, Body and I was not mafia per the usual.

 Now we’re getting into the normal ski trip I’ve been on the past couple years.
 Everyone assembles in Breck, we have 15 or so people in a giant house, and we move into our normal routine:

 - Wake up around 8 or 9